JelenaCuka/MultiAgentSmartSurvailanceSystem/README.md

 -file FBToken is not uploaded
 -and also videos are not uploaded (bcz size)
--used models are not uploaded
--also several dependencies need to be installed to use system (spade, tensorflow, opencv, facebook-sdk)
+-used trained models of neural networks are not uploaded -also several dependencies need to be installed to use system spade, tensorflow, opencv, facebook-sdk,..

 -following files represent different running versions (different videos):